mathedu4all/mmarked-logseq-extension/README.md

 ## Usage

-To insert a music notation block, type `/` and select `MMarked Block`.
+To insert a Markdown block, type `/` and select `MMarked Block`.
 This will create a renderer block with a notation block below it.
 Enter ABC Notation into the notation block, and the rendered notation will display above.

 ## About MMarked